sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

 6. Select **Next** to accept the default language, English, on the first screen.

-7. On the Specify Oracle Home User screen, accept the default, Use Windows Built-in Account, and select **Next**.
+7. On the Specify Oracle Home User screen, accept the defaults.
+Use the Windows Built-in Account, and select **Next**.

 8. Accept the default installation locations, and select **Next**.